Borough of Stafford

 The Borough of Stafford is a local government district with borough status in Staffordshire, England.
 It is named after Stafford, its largest town, which is where the council is based.
 The borough also includes the towns of Stone and Eccleshall, as well as numerous villages and surrounding rural areas.

-The neighbouring districts are Newcastle-under-Lyme, Stoke-on-Trent, Staffordshire Moorlands, East Staffordshire, Lichfield, Cannock Chase, South Staffordshire, Telford and Wrekin and Shropshire.
+The neighbouring districts are Newcastle-under-Lyme, Stoke-on-Trent, Staffordshire Moorlands, East Staffordshire, Lichfield, Cannock Chase, South Staffordshire, Telford and Wrekin, and Shropshire.

 History

 The town of Stafford was an ancient borough, being described as a borough in the Domesday Book of 1086.
 Its earliest surviving charter was issued by King John in 1206.
 Stafford was formally incorporated in 1614 by a charter from James I, which also granted the right to appoint a mayor.

 The borough was reformed in 1836 to become a municipal borough under the Municipal Corporations Act 1835, which reformed many boroughs across the country.
 As part of those reforms the borough was enlarged to include the Forebridge area on the south bank of the River Sow, which had been added to the Stafford parliamentary borough (constituency) in 1832.
-The municipal borough was subsequently enlarged several times to take in the town's growing suburbs, notably in 1917 when it gained areas including Tillington, and in 1934 when it gained areas including Baswich.
+The municipal borough was subsequently enlarged several times to take in the town's growing suburbs, most notably in 1917 when it gained areas including Tillington and in 1934 when it gained areas including Baswich.

-The modern district was created on 1 April 1974 under the Local Government Act 1972 covering four former districts, which were all abolished at the same time:
+The modern district was created on 1 April 1974, under the Local Government Act 1972 covering four former districts, which were all abolished at the same time: